• Skip to primary navigation

 6. World-Class Surfing

-While many have not have heard of Bocas del Toro, chances are that if you’re an avid surfer, you have.
+While many travelers may not have heard of Bocas del Toro before, chances are that if you’re an avid surfer, you have already familiar with this destination.

-The various islands and underwater reef structure allows for big waves no matter what direction the swell is coming from.
+The various islands and underwater reef structure around Bocas allows for big waves no matter what direction the swell is coming from.

-There are two surf seasons, December through April and July through the end of August.
+There are two surf seasons here, from December through April and July through August.

 Even when there are quite a few people on vacation in Bocas del Toro, there are so many island breaks to choose from that you’ll always be able to find an uncrowded spot to catch some waves.